 'Off-Beat Japan' is rated as a physical level 3 tour.
 A good level of fitness is required as you need to be comfortable walking for 2-3 hours and covering longer distances.
-Walking or other activities will be at a gentle pace and will involve straightforward terrain.
+Walking or other activities such as cycling will be at a gentle pace and will involve straightforward terrain.